johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 In order to be true to the actor model's idea of freely shareable references, regardless of their location (known as the property of [*location transparency*](#location-transparency)), we need to be able to pass distributed actor references to other–potentially remote–distributed actors.

 This implies that distributed actors must be `Codable`.
 However, the way that encoding and decoding is to be implemented differs tremendously for actors and non-actors.
-Specifically, it does not make sense to serialize the actor's state - it is after all wha it is isolating from the outside world, and external access
+Specifically, it does not make sense to serialize the actor's state - it is after all what is isolated from the outside world and from external access.

 The `DistributedActor` protocol also conforms to `Codable`.
 As it does not make sense to encode/decode "the actor", per se, the actor's encoding is specialized to what it actually intends to express: encoding an address, that can be resolved on a remote node, such that the remote node can contact this actor.
 This is exactly what the `ActorAddress` is used for, and thankfully it is an immutable private property of each actor, so the synthesis of Codable of a distributed actor boils down to encoding its' address: